 The proposed action will not have a statewide adverse economic impact directly affecting businesses.
 The proposed action does not mandate any action on behalf of those conducting timber operations, it simply clarifies how new technologies may be integrated into existing forest practice.
-There is one minor mapping requirement included within the proposed action, however it is a minor portion of larger and more complex mapping requirements which are already extant for various permitting mechanisms and any cost associated with this requirement is negligible.
+There is one minor mapping requirement included within the proposed action, however it is a minor portion of larger and more complex mapping requirements which are already extant for various permitting mechanisms.
+Additionally, this new requirement replaces previously existing requirements of disclosure which are similar in scope and any cost associated with this requirement is negligible.